Setting Up LAMP (Apache, MariaDB, PHP) on Fedora 40 Server

-Step 1: Updating System Packages
+Step 1: Updating Fedora System Packages

-# dnf update
+sudo dnf update

-Update Fedora 24 Server
+Update Fedora System

-Update Fedora 24 Server
+Update Fedora System

-Step 2: Install Apache Web Server
+Step 2: Install Apache on Fedora

 To install Apache, issue the command below on your terminal:

-# dnf install httpd
+sudo dnf install httpd

-Install Apache on Fedora 24-Server
+Install Apache in Fedora

-Install Apache on Fedora 24-Server
+Install Apache in Fedora

 After installation is complete, you need to perform a few tasks to get your Apache web server running.

-First you need to set it to start automatically at boot time:
+First, you need to set it to start automatically at boot time:

-# systemctl enable httpd.service
+sudo systemctl enable httpd.service

 Then start the service:

-# systemctl start httpd.service
+sudo systemctl start httpd.service

 Next, to be sure that the service is running, you can issue the command below:

-# systemctl status httpd.service
+sudo systemctl status httpd.service

-In order to access your web server over HTTP/HTTPS, you need to enable access to it through the system firewall.
-To do that, run the following command:
+To access your web server over HTTP/HTTPS, you need to enable access to it through the system firewall.

-# firewall-cmd --permanent --add-service=http
+sudo firewall-cmd --permanent --add-service=http

-# firewall-cmd --permanent --add-service=https
+sudo firewall-cmd --permanent --add-service=https

 Then reload the system firewall configurations as follows:

-# systemctl reload firewalld
+sudo systemctl reload firewalld

 One last thing to do under Apache installation is to check whether the default Apache installation index page can load in your web browser, therefore open your web browser and enter your server IP address as shown: